PedroAreiasIST/self-consistent-C-plus-plus-subset/README.md

 6) Use of RAII for managing structs.
 7) Extensive use of the rule of Zero.
 8) Use of nested namespaces for identifying functions in a tree-like form.
-9) Extenive use of template functions and structs.
+9) Extensive use of template functions and structs.
 10) Use of linear containers.
 No STL.